asteroid-lang/asteroid/README.md

 ```

 Here is something a bit more mundane: the quicksort algorithm implemented in Asteroid.
 Highlighted here is Asteroid's
-pattern match capabality on lists:
+pattern match capability on lists:

 ```
 -- Quicksort